ClickCease

 Preventing mold growth starts with finding and fixing moisture sources.
 Check places like basements, bathrooms, and kitchens for leaks in plumbing or roofs, and repair them quickly.
 Use dehumidifiers to lower humidity inside your house, which is especially important in Alabama’s humid climate.
 The Environmental Protection Agency (EPA) suggests keeping indoor humidity between 30% and 50% to reduce mold.
 Managing moisture well protects your real estate property from mold issues.

 Better ventilation and air quality help stop indoor mold growth.
 Install exhaust fans in bathrooms and kitchens to remove moist air.
 Regularly clean HVAC systems to keep out mold and allergens.
 Opening windows can also improve air circulation.
-Besides preventing mold, good ventilation supports health by keeping air cleaner indoors.
+Besides preventing mold, good ventilation supports health by keeping the air cleaner indoors.

 Environmental Factors Specific to Alabama Climates and Their Impact on Mold Growth